RiccardoMearini/UrmaDealGenie/.github/ISSUE_TEMPLATE/urmagurd-raises-issues-only.md

 ---
-name: PLEASE DO NOT SUBMIT SUPPORT CASES
+name: PLEASE DO NOT RAISE SUPPORT CASES
 about: DM me if you have a problem running DealGenie.
 Only UrmaGurd should be raising bugs.
 title: ''
 labels: ''